Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 A year goes by quickly when you have a newborn

 Having a new baby is an exciting, but hectic, time in your life.
 As a mother, you’re likely to be sleep deprived, breastfeeding, trying to get back to exercise, and dealing with weak ab muscles and loose skin that will hopefully shrink over time.
-In Doctor Bernard’s medical opinion, it is best to wait at least a year to consider a tummy tuck after pregnancy.
+In Doctor Bernard’s medical opinion, patients should wait at least a year to consider a tummy tuck after pregnancy.

 Once you’re at a stable weight and fully recovered from childbirth, that’s the time to come in for a tummy tuck consultation.
 For some women, that takes just one year.
 For most women that Doctor Bernard sees for tummy tuck surgery, he finds that two years is more realistic.
-He wants to make sure that you’re fit and healthy so you get the best tummy tuck results possible.
+He wants to make sure that you’re fit and healthy before the surgery.